eshita19/spring-boot/README.md

     `brew install springboot`
  - Annotations:
    1. `@EnableAutoConfiguration`: Tells Spring Boot to “guess” how you want to configure Spring, based on the jar dependencies that you have added.
    2. `@SpringBootApplication`: Combination of `@Combination`, `@component-scan` & `@EnableAutoConfiguration`.
 The Root class should be placed at the root package of application.
 Other classes should be placed in sub packages.
+        - Disbale particular existing config:  @SpringBootApplication(exclude={DataSourceAutoConfiguration.class})
    3. `@RestController`: Combination of `@controller` and `@ResponseBody`.
    4. `@RequestMapping`: For mapping rest endpoints.
  - Commands:
    1. `mvn spring-boot:run` : Run Spring boot application.
-This is equivalent to : `java -jar target/myproject-0.0.1-SNAPSHOT.jar`.
+       - This is equivalent to : `java -jar target/myproject-0.0.1-SNAPSHOT.jar`.
+       - java -Xdebug -Xrunjdwp:server=y,transport=dt_socket,address=8000,suspend=n \jar target/myapplication-0.0.1-SNAPSHOT.jar

 ## Rest API
 - https://github.com/eshita19/spring-boot/tree/master/spring-boot-sample